 Large eyeballs in diving ichthyosaurs.

 Among birds that greet the day with song, the larger a species’ eyes, the earlier in the morning it begins singing.
-A bird doesn't benefit from informing predators of its location before it can see them coming.
+A bird benefits from not informing predators of its location before it can see them coming.

 Robert J. Thomas, Tamás Székely, Innes C. Cuthill, David G. C.